abhisheshagiri/PM-RSR-SDK/README.md

 8. After pushing the project on Github, we need to create a release tag by following the steps below

-  a. click on “Releases” on the right side of the screen on the GitHub repo
+  i. click on “Releases” on the right side of the screen on the GitHub repo

-  b.
+  ii.
 Enter the release name and all other details required and Click on Publish Release

-  c.
+  iii.
 After creating a release, it should be set to the latest on that branch

-  d.
+  iv.
 Now to generate the SDK, go to the Jitpack.io website and enter the link to the Github repo which would then fetch all the release tags associated with that repo

-  e.
+  v.
 Now click on “Get it” to start generating the artifact for the latest tag.
 If the artifacts are generated without errors, there will be a “Green File Icon” that would be shown under “Log” for that version with detailed instruction on how to import it